 Rose bushes, ornamental grasses, and liriope all need to be cut down before they begin growing again in the spring.
 If you neglect this chore for too long, your plants can easily get out of hand!
 You should cut Knockout and other shrub roses down to 18-21 inches every year for the best results.
 A pro tip for cutting down your ornamental grasses is, wrap a rope, belt, or bungee cord around your grasses at about three feet off the ground, then cut the grass down at six inches above the soil level.

 You will have a simple, already gathered, bundle of dormant ornamental grass to clean up, saving you hours of cleanup time.
-Having your perennials cleaned up going into April will give them the best chance to take advantage of beautiful spring days and warming temperatures, leaving your landscape looking the very best on your block.
+Having your perennials cleaned up going into April will give them the best chance to take advantage of beautiful spring days and warming temperatures, leaving your landscape looking as good or better than anyone in your neighborhood.

 Get That Mulch Down